kindsoldier/dstore/README.md

 - The file upload can be interrupted, the received amount will be saved
 - The listing can be made using a pattern

-### In progress in search of an optimal solution:

-- Each file, once written, will be distributed to a number of block servers
-- Each file after writing will have redundant data, based on which the lost blocks can be recovered

 ## Generic draft